advantys/workflowgen-templates/integration/azure/authentication/azure-v1/authorization-code/README.md

     * `[your azure ad tenant id]`: Your Azure AD Directory ID
     * `[your application's client id (Application Id)]`: The Client ID
+    * `[your application's client secret added to your azure ad app]`: The Client Secret
     * `[workflowgen url]`: The part of the App ID URI which represents WorkflowGen's domain and base path (e.g. `localhost:8888/wfgen`) in the example App ID URI above.